Guides

 Tree quality is the third LOD setting that sets the render distance of trees, bushes, and other natural vegetation.
 High offers the best balance before quality and performance, as ultra can drain up to 10% of your low framerates.

-Fur, Parallax Mapping & Tesselation
+Fur, Parallax Mapping & Tessellation

 The fur setting sets the detail of fur coats and any furry wildlife roaming the wilderness.
 In most cases, you won’t feel its impact so leave it as is.